love. week twenty.

 Think about any unit.
 A cellular organism, a city, or a work of art.
 By necessity, the unit imposes a divide between itself and its not-self, and then seeks to organize whatever is designated as ‘self’ for maximum total value.
 In this way, establishing a clear opposition is an essential and healthy task for any group effort, whether it be an organic cell, a geographic city, or an oil painting.
 We would like to be this, and not that.
 I am married to you, and not her.
 I will choose this color, and not those.

 One benefit of establishing boundaries is that it helps unite us in a shared aim.
-While New Yorkers may fight against each other to see who can build the tallest building, we are completely united in our desire to see that New Jersey never has one.
-While I may compete with my brothers over who has the coolest apartment, let someone else insult my brother’s home and I’ll instantly jump to his defense.
+While New Yorkers may fight against each other to see who can build the tallest building, we are completely united in our desire to see that New Jersey never does.
+While I may compete with my brothers over who has the coolest clothes, let someone else insult my brother’s outfit and I’ll instantly jump to his defense.

 I sensed this for the first time after 9/11, when we realized that for all the shit that we put each other through, there are far greater threats from outside the city that affect us all.
 Unfortunately, there is no greater sense of community than that which follows a true disaster.
 The whole world felt that during the first weeks of covid.
 Human vs Disease.
 We all stood on the side of humanity, and our usual loyalties to race, religion, language, class, politics, country simply became insignificant and melted away.
 By knowing that I was capable of transmitting a deadly disease to my elderly neighbor just by passing her in the hall, I noticed for the first time just how interconnected and reliant we are on one another.